bavelsoft/schmoperties/doc/Multiple.md

 Multiple sets of configuration, for the same @Named key, can live in the same configuration file.
-Just put a system property in the @Named key, and the appropriate set of the configuration will be selected.
+Just put a variable reference to a system property in the @Named key, and schmoperties will expand the variable, and select the appropriate set of the configuration to inject.

 For example, with configuration: